TIMELINE-North Korea's tests and summits over recent years | Law-Order

 Sept.
 13 North Korea carried out successful tests of a new long-range cruise missile over the weekend, state media said, seen by analysts as possibly the country's first such weapon with a nuclear capability.

 Sept.
-15 North Korea fired a pair of ballistic missiles off its east coast, South Korea's military said, ratcheting up tensions just days after testing a cruise missile with possible nuclear capabilities.
+15 North Korea fired a pair of ballistic missiles off its east coast, South Korea's military said.
+A day later North Korean state media confirmed the launch, saying it was a new "railway-borne missile system."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)